-Except as disclosed below, vessels are depreciated on a straight-line basis at rates which are calculated to writedown their cost to their estimated residual values at the end of the economic useful life of 25 years.
-The residual value of such vessel is estimated based on the average scrap steel price per light deadweight tonne in recent years.
+Vessels are depreciated on a straight-line basis at rates which are calculated to write-down their cost to their estimated residual values at the end of the economic useful life of 25 years.
+The residual value of such vessel is estimated based on the average scrap steel price per light weight tonne in recent years.

 Vessels leased on a long-term bareboat charter basis under operating lease agreements are depreciated on a straight-line basis down to the estimated residual value at the end of the base lease term of twelve years.
-The estimated residual values for vessels on a long-term bareboat charter are based on values obtained from third party sources.

-Depreciation methods, useful lives and residual values are reviewed, and adjusted as appropriate, at each
+Depreciation methods, useful lives and residual values are reviewed, and adjusted as appropriate, at each reporting date.